presseverykey/everykey-tutorial/lesson1/Linux.md

 `make` and the firmware should be created.

 There should be a file called `firmware.bin` in the blink directory.
-This file needs to be copied onto the Anykey.
-Plug in your Anykey using a micro-USB cable.
-You need to reset the Anykey in order to make it show up as a "USB-Stick" in the Finder.
+This file needs to be copied onto the Everkey.
+Plug in your Everkey using a micro-USB cable.
+You need to reset the Everkey in order to make it show up as a "USB-Stick" in the Finder.
 To do this, hold down the PROGRAM button, press the RESET button, release it and then release the PROGRAM button.
 The LED should now glow softly and you will see a drive called `CRP DISABLED`